rotheconrad/F100_Prok_Recombination/README.md

 # Future Improvements

+1. Add support for other All vs. All ANI formats and tools (skani, sourmash, etc).
 1. More efficient All vs. All RBM with Diamond or other.
 1. Filter MMSeqs2 Gene clusters for improved true ortholog assignments.
 1. Compute number of unique alleles for each gene cluster.